Writer and Therapist, Founder of The Holy Absurd

 Jenn Zatopek is a writer and a licensed professional counselor whose work focuses on telling our stories through a lens of tender compassion and soulful self-care.
 Jenn has led a remarkable life and lives to strike a balance between work and rest, service and play.
 You might find her writing poetry in her writing room or photographing beautiful mountains or even playing guitar.
 Jenn, a versatile artist, is unstoppable, but it took changing her narrative to find her way.

-So I believe in the power of story, how telling our stories without fear of judgement and condemnation can change our very being and move us toward wholeness and healing.
-Talking about those things that make me feel uncomfortable have been my personal keys to accessing life on a deeply intentional and joyful level.
+Because of this, Jenn believes in the power of story, how telling our stories without fear of judgement can change our very being and move us toward wholeness and healing.
+She writes at the intersection of psychology and theology, literature and neuroscience.
+Jenn adores poetic musings and soulful depictions of everyday life and relationships.

 “I come alive when I write out my heart on the page,” Jenn says.
 “Words have the capacity to heal and serve, touch and soothe.
 That’s what I strive to do when I write and share my words with others.”

 Jenn’s diverse educational background and professional training is in Psychology, Mindful Self-Compassion, Buddhist Psychology, Theater, Writing, and Counseling Psychology.
 In addition, she studied theology at Brite Divinity School and continues to pursue her life-long passion of theology and spirituality through self-study.

 Besides her thriving counseling practice, Jenn writes for various magazines.
 Her work has been featured in Ruminate Magazine, Fathom Magazine, SheLoves Magazine, Panther City Review, The Mustard Seed Conspiracy, The Glorious Table and elsewhere.